METALS-Copper steadies from week low; growth worries weigh

 * Investors worry expansion flagging in China

-LONDON, July 9 Copper edged higher on Monday on hopes for more
+LONDON, July 9 Copper was flat on Monday as hopes for more

-monetary easing by top metals consumer China, but gains were capped by concerns
+monetary easing moves by top metals consumer China balanced concerns that a euro

 China's annual consumer inflation came in at 2.2 percent, a lower rate than